 It was in the reign of this Toirrdhealbhach that William Rufus, king of England, by the permission of Toirrdhealbhach O Briain, king of Ireland, sent to Ireland for timber with which to roof Westminster Hall in the year of the Lord 1098; and the year before that the first bishop, his name was Malcus, was consecrated at Port Lairge, by Anselmus, archbishop of Canterbury.
 It was about this time that Dearbhforgaill, daughter of Tadhg Mac Giolla Phadraig, wife of Toirrdhealbhach O Briain, king of the greater part of Ireland, died.
-After this Toirrdhealbhach O Briain, king of the greater part of all Ireland, died after he had reigned twelve years.
+After this Toirrdhealbhach O Briain, king of the greater part of after he had reigned twelve years.

 Muircheartach, son of Toirrdhealbhach, son of Tadhg, son of Brian Boraimhe, held the sovereignty of Leath Mogha and the greater part of all Ireland twenty years.
 Caileach Dhe, daughter of O Heidhin, was mother of Muircheartach O Briain and mother of Ruaidhri O Conchubhair.
 It was in his reign that the following events took place.
 In the first place it was he bestowed Cashel on the Church as an offering to God and to Patrick the first year of his reign, in the year of the Lord 1106; and about this time there was a general assembly of the men of Ireland, both lay and cleric, around Muircheartach O Briain, king of Leath Mogha in Fiadh Mic Aonghusa.
-Here follows the number of clerics that were at this assembly, namely, Maolmuire O Dunain, archbishop of Munster, and Ceallach son of Aodh, comhorba of Patrick, that is the vicar-general of the primate, and eight bishops, three hundred and sixty priests and seven score deacons, and many clerics that are not enumerated here.
+Here follows the number of clerics that were at this assembly, namely, Maolmuire O Dunain, archbishop of Munster, and eight bishops, three hundred and sixty priests and seven score deacons, and many clerics that are not enumerated here.
 And they made regulations and laws and customs for the Church and the laity.
 After this, Maolmuire O Dunain, archbishop of Munster, died.